What is a Standard Error Formula?

 - σ͞x =$0.3651

-Therefore, the investment offers dollar standard error on the mean of $0.36515 to the investor when held the position in the stock ABC for 30 years.
-However, if the stock is held for a higher investment horizon, then the standard error on the dollar mean would reduce significantly.
+Therefore, the investment offers a dollar standard error on the mean of $0.36515 to the investor when held the position in the stock ABC for 30 years.
+However, if the stock is held for a higher investment horizon, then the standard error on the dollar means would reduce significantly.